- Principal Investigator:

 Summary: The Advisory Committee on Immunization Practices recommends that all children age 6 months and older receive the influenza vaccine.
-Despite this recommendation, vaccine delivery rates at pediatric clinics are low, even when the vaccine is available.
-This project aims to tailor, implement, and evaluate influenza vaccine alerts in an electronic health record (EHR) for pediatric providers serving minority, low-income populations at four community health centers.
+Despite this recommendation, vaccine delivery rates are low, even when the vaccine is available.
+This project aimed to tailor, implement, and evaluate influenza vaccine alerts in an electronic health record (EHR) for pediatric providers serving minority low-income populations at four community health centers.

-Each of the four study sites is affiliated with the New York-Presbyterian Hospital Ambulatory Care Network (ACN) and Columbia University and is located in a federally-designated Health Professional Shortage Area.
-All providers in the study are part of the same General Pediatric Group Practice and receive uniform influenza vaccine-related provider education.
-In 2008, the practices had a volume of nearly 64,000 visits by approximately 22,000 children, 87 percent of whom were covered by Medicaid and the majority of whom were Latino.
-The Vaccine for Children Program provides the majority of vaccines given at the practices.
-All four study sites use the Certification Commission for Health Information Technology-certified product Eclipsys Ambulatory Care Manager EHR and the New York Presbyterian Hospital Immunization Registry, EzVAC.
+Each of the four study sites is affiliated with the New York-Presbyterian Hospital Ambulatory Care Network (ACN) and Columbia University and located in a federally designated Health Professional Shortage Area.
+All providers in the study are part of the same general pediatric group practice and receive uniform influenza vaccine-related provider education.
+In 2008, the practices had a volume of nearly 64,000 visits by approximately 22,000 children, the majority of whom were covered by Medicaid and were Latino.
+The Vaccine for Children Program provides most of the vaccines given at the practices.

-In Year 1, focus groups; individual interviews; and surveys of health care providers, nurses, and parents were conducted to elicit information for customizing the content, format, and features of the electronic alerts (FluAlert).
-The alerts were iteratively refined and piloted among beta users based on end-user feedback.
-In Year 2, the alerts began pilot testing within the four pediatric ACN community health centers of New York-Presbyterian Hospital using a cluster cross-over design.
-In Year 3, the alerts will be further assessed.
-Throughout the study period, process indicators will be tracked to follow the implementation of the system, and feedback with clinical sites will be regularly exchanged.
-At the end of the project, user satisfaction will be assessed through surveys.
-Cost will be measured by comparing alert costs with published vaccine effectiveness and cost data for influenza-associated hospitalizations, outpatient visits, and impact on parent productivity.
+In the first year of this project, Dr. Stockwell and her research team conducted focus groups and individual interviews with health care providers, nurses, and parents to elicit information for customizing the content, format, and features of the electronic alerts (FluAlert).
+In the second year, the alerts were iteratively refined and piloted among beta users based on end-user feedback.
+In the third year, the alerts were pilot tested within the four study sites using a cluster cross-over design.
+Throughout the study, the research team tracked process indicators such as user rates and obtained feedback from clinical sites.
+At the end of the project, user satisfaction will be assessed using survey data.
+Costs will be measured by comparing alert costs with published vaccine effectiveness rates and determining the costs for influenza-associated hospitalizations, outpatient visits, and impact on parent productivity.

 - Integrate tailored provider influenza vaccine alerts into the EHRs of urban pediatric community health centers.
 (Achieved)